Codecademy/engineering-competencies/README.md

 - You do things to benefit your peers and community such as participating in meetings, including providing constructive feedback on ideas and initiatives.
 - You advocate for yourself and others when something is unclear.
 - You ask questions about approaches to solving problems and suggest alternate options.
-- You provide feedback on product features, file detailed bugs, and voice constructive comments in small- and large-group discussions.
+- You escalate early and often with feedback on product features, product bug reports, and constructive criticism.
 - You fix out of date code, tests, scripts and documentation.

 ## Software Engineer 2